prasad-vamer/EC2Code/README.md

 The setup includes a **VPC, Security Group, and an EC2 Instance**, ensuring a secure and scalable development environment.

 ## **🌟 Features**
-- ✅ **EC2 Instance**: Preconfigured for development tasks, enabling a remote coding environment.
+- ✅ **EC2 Instance**: Pre-configured for development tasks, enabling a remote coding environment.
 - ✅ **VPC (Virtual Private Cloud)**: Isolated networking for enhanced security.
 - ✅ **Security Group**: Controlled inbound and outbound access to allow secure SSH and development tools.
 - ✅ **Scalability**: Supports heavy workloads for software builds, testing, and development.